ardymarky/Blickfeld-LiDAR-based-pointcloud-using-ICP/README.md

 The Cube 1's provided driver requires a Ros2 Foxy Distribution.
 Preliminary steps to installing Ros2 include flashing an Ubuntu 20.04 image on the pi and installing any required dependencies.
 Should the system architecture not match, building from source will be neccessary.

-## Step 2: Blickfeld Driver and Capturing Data
+## Step 2: BSL and Blickfeld Driver Setup

 [Blickfeld Driver](https://www.blickfeld.com/resources/) \
 [Installation Process](https://docs.blickfeld.com/cube/latest/external/ros/driver-v2/README.html)